machinelearningZH/ai-search_staatsarchiv/README.md

-# Intelligent Document Search for Staatsarchiv Zurich
+# Intelligent Document Search for the Staatsarchiv Zurich
 **Enhance access to the central collections of the Staatsarchiv Zürich with an intelligent hybrid search application.**

 ![GitHub License](https://img.shields.io/github/license/machinelearningzh/ai-search_staatsarchiv)